 Entry Parameters Returned Values

 B: 0xF8 A: Status

 C: 0xD1 DEHL: Seconds Count

-C: Ticks per Second
+C: Remainder Ticks

-Return the a Seconds Count (DEHL) with the number of seconds that have elapsed since the system was started.
+Return the Seconds Count (DEHL) with the number of seconds that have elapsed since the system was started.
 This is a double-word binary value.
-Additionally, the number of Ticks per Second (C) is returned.
+Additionally, Remainder Ticks (C) is returned and contains the number of ticks that have elapsed within the current second.